Used iPhones: A guide on where and how to buy one

 Results will undoubtedly vary with used iPhones on eBay, but you can increase your chances of a positive experience by performing a few checks.
 On any bidding site, you’ll want to steer away from listings that use promo photos.
 With these, you have no idea what the actual phone you’re bidding on will look like.
 The seller will still likely list a condition, but you have to be a bit wary of these.
 It’s worth a shot to ping the seller and ask for a photo, but looking for alternatives is an equally wise move.

-As important as seeing the device is knowing the network bands.
-There are many iPhone models under each generation (6, 6s, 7, 8) and you’ll want to make sure a particular phone will work on your network.
-Most sellers will list this and make it clear in the title, and when searching on eBay typing, for example, “iPhone 7 AT&T” should bring up the right results.
+Knowing the network bands is as important as seeing the device.
+There are many iPhone models under each generation (6, 6s, 7, 8), and you’ll want to make sure a particular phone will work on your network.
+Most sellers will list this and make it clear in the title, and when searching on eBay, typing, for example, “iPhone 7 AT&T” should bring up the right results.
 Some iPhones might be listed as CDMA or GSM only, and these are just fancy terms for the type of antenna bands inside.

-In the United States, AT&T and T-Mobile use GSM while Verizon and Sprint use CDMA.
+In the United States, AT&T and T-Mobile use GSM, while Verizon and Sprint use CDMA.
 It’s how your phone talks and uses the network.
-The third option is Unlocked, and these iPhones will work just fine across all the major US networks.
-Keep in mind that the iPhone 12 family all feature the proper bands, but in some cases a carrier will lock the phone to a specfic network.
+The third option is unlocked, and these iPhones will work just fine across all the major US networks.
+Keep in mind that the iPhone 12 family all feature the proper bands, but in some cases a carrier will lock the phone to a specific network.

 If you want to knock out two birds with one stone, Decluttr might be the best option.
 Not only can you trade in an iPhone or other used smartphones, the site also sells refurbished devices.
 Decluttr has a proprietary check for testing the devices and ensuring they work, plus you can choose from a variety of conditions they might be in along with storage size, screen size and color.
 And if you have unwanted CDs, DVDs, other electronics and even Legos around the house, you can send them in for cash.
 Decluttr doesn’t provide a box, but you will get a prepaid shipping label so they can evaluate the goods.
 You can get an additional 10% on your trade in with code CNNJAN10 as well.

-Across the online auction site, you will find thousands of iPhones in a range of conditions, dating back to the original model (yep, the one from 2007).
+Across the online auction site, you’ll find thousands of iPhones in a range of conditions, dating back to the original model (yep, the one from 2007).
 We’d advise going a little more recent, like a device that can handle 4G to set you up for the future.
-Luckily the site has a dedicated page where you can quickly start your search by clicking on the iPhone model you’d like.
+Luckily, the site has a dedicated page where you can quickly start your search by clicking on the iPhone model you’d like.

 Wireless carriers